-This is done by setting the ‘product availability’ option in the product status box (at the top right corner of the page) to ‘active.’
+This is done by setting the product status option box (at the top right corner of the page) to ‘active.’

-As you can see, there’s also an option here to manage your product’s availability on various ‘sales channels and apps’.
+As you can see, there’s also an option in the ‘Publishing’ section to manage your product’s availability on various ‘sales channels’.

-By default you will be activating the product on your standard Shopify online store, but if you are using Shopify to list your product on other platforms, you can click the ‘manage’ link to activate them on those channels too (you can learn more about Shopify sales channels here).
+By default you will be activating the product on your standard Shopify online store sales channel, but if you are using Shopify to list your product on other platforms, you can click the ‘manage’ link to activate them on those channels too (you can learn more about Shopify sales channels here).

 4. Create product collections for your store